PrajeetCoding/PrajeetCoding.github.io/docs/README.md

 # Welcome

-Welcome to my personal website.
-You will find my professional qualifications, blogs, and potentially content relating to my other interests.
+Welcome to my personal website!
+I like data, come see how I use it and then pay me.

 ---